Reward Machines: Exploiting Reward Function Structure in Reinforcement Learning: Abstract

 \section{Abstract}

 Reinforcement learning (RL) methods usually treat reward functions as black boxes.
 As such, these methods must extensively interact with the environment in order to discover rewards and optimal policies.
-In most RL applications, however, users have to program the reward function and, hence, there is the opportunity to treat reward functions as white boxes instead -- to show the reward function's code to the RL agent so it can exploit its internal structures to learn optimal policies faster.
+In most RL applications, however, users have to program the reward function and, hence, there is the opportunity to make the reward function visible – to show the reward function’s code to the RL agent so it can exploit the function’s internal structure to learn optimal policies in a more sample efficient manner.
 In this paper, we show how to accomplish this idea in two steps.
-First, we propose reward machines (RMs), a type of finite state machine that supports the specification of reward functions while exposing reward function structure.
-We then describe different methodologies to exploit such structures, including automated reward shaping, task decomposition, and counterfactual reasoning for data augmentation.
-Experiments on tabular and continuous domains show the benefits of exploiting reward structure across different tasks and RL agents.
+First, we propose reward machines, a type of finite state machine that supports the specification of reward functions while exposing reward function structure.
+We then describe different methodologies to exploit this structure to support learning, including automated reward shaping, task decomposition, and counterfactual reasoning with off-policy learning.
+Experiments on tabular and continuous domains, across different tasks and RL agents, show the benefits of exploiting reward structure with respect to sample efficiency and the quality of resultant policies.
+Finally, by virtue of being a form of finite state machine, reward machines have the expressive power of a regular language and as such support loops, sequences and conditionals, as well as the expression of temporally extended properties typical of linear temporal logic and non-Markovian reward specification.